Brooklyn, NY

 Scope/Solutions

 Needing to expand and limited by its campus constraints, NYU Langone decided to develop a new ambulatory care center in Cobble Hill.
 The five-story structure replaces an existing Long Island College Hospital building and brings a new emergency department, outpatient surgery center, cancer center, and diagnostic imaging center to the neighborhood.
-SGH consulted on the building enclosure design for the glass-clad structure.
+SGH consulted on the facade design for the project.

-SGH consulted on the facade, including custom, unitized aluminum-framed fenestration, metal panels, and fiber-reinforced cement rainscreen panels.
+SGH consulted on the facade, including custom, unitized aluminum-framed fenestration, metal panels, and terra cotta rainscreen panels.
 We worked closely with the design team and helped them with the following:

 - Selecting wall systems and materials